The History of Newark Neighbours

-realized their clients were unable to go to the St. Catharines Association Services office to pick up gifts and supplies.
-That Christmas NN had 100 families including 175 children who needed help.
-An appeal went out to the town and the citizens responded, with caring residents allowed their basements to be used as collection and clearing depots while Peggy and Nikki did the administration.
+In the first few months there were 20 families on the Newark list.
+That same year, Peggy and Nikki started the Christmas program when they realized their clients were unable to go to the St. Catharines Association Services office to pick up gifts and supplies.
+That Christmas Newark Neighbours had 100 families including 175 children who needed help.
+An appeal went out to the town and the citizens responded, with caring residents allowing their basements to be used as collection and clearing depots, while Peggy and Nikki did the administration.

 The following year Phil Viera and Bill Griffiths joined the group and the four realized that the needy families would continue to struggle with hardship, especially in the case of an emergency.
-To ensure that NN could continue effectively, they applied for and received a Provincial Charter and were incorporated in 1972.
+To ensure that Newark Neighbours could continue effectively, they applied for and received a Provincial Charter and were incorporated in 1972.
 As a charitable organization, money was needed for rent, hydro, etc.

-Dr. Afrukteh.
+In 1980, the organization moved into the house at the corner of John and the Niagara Parkway, now the Riverbend Inn, which was then owned by Dr. Afrukteh.
 Two rooms were available to them but in 1990 they were given notice to move by the summer of 1991, as the house was going to be converted into a museum.

 Dr. Afrukteh came to the rescue and offered a parcel of land if NN could raise enough money to erect a building.
 With a long list of volunteers and the local Kinsmen, Penner Lumber, Cobra, and many others, construction started on October 26, 1992 and the public was later invited to the official opening of “The Barn” as we know it.